xeno035/todo-list-frontend-katomaran-hackathon/README.md

 # 📝 Todo Task Management Web App – Frontend

+“This project is a part of a hackathon run by katomaran.com"

 This is the **frontend** of the Todo Task Management Web Application built for a hackathon.
 It allows users to sign in with Google, manage personal and shared tasks, and see real-time updates.
 The frontend is deployed on **Netlify** and integrates with a Node.js backend and MongoDB.

 ---